 What is your pet’s favorite thing to do?
 This will be the ideal situation for a pet photo shoot.
 Sometimes it helps to have a friend or family member come along to assist.
 While they throw the frisbee, you can focus on getting great shots.
 A fast shutter speed of 1/500 to 1/1000 will be the preferable setting to freeze the action.
 To achieve a proper exposure, you may also need to select a higher ISO.

 Some of the best pet photography can be done with smart phones, or point & shoot cameras.
 Whatever gear you decide on, the key is to have it at the ready for those cute moments.
-One way to improve your success ratio is to simply play with your pet with the camera nearby.
+One way to improve your success ratio is to simply play with your cat or dog with the camera nearby.
 Observe its behavior to see potential patterns.
 For example, after several rounds of chasing a toy, it may pause to stretch or yawn.
 These characteristics may seem insignificant at first, but reveal a special part of your pet’s spirit.

 Finding an appropriate background is nearly as important as the subject itself.
 To make sure the attention is on your pet, simplify the entire composition by showing less clutter.
 Eliminate distracting man made objects by zooming the lens, or physically moving.
 For a beautiful effect, you can also use a wide aperture like f4 to render everything behind your subject out-of-focus.